The other white meat: Coconut for lean muscle mass

 Iron is a very important mineral needed to support a healthy circulatory system.
 It optimises blood flow to the muscles and provides energy for physical activity.
 Coconut is a good source of this nutrient.

-Six percent of your daily iron needs can be obtained in two tablespoons of raw coconut butter, while ½ a cup of fresh coconut meat will provide 11 percent of your daily requirements.
+You can obtain six percent of your daily iron needs in two tablespoons of raw coconut butter. ½ a cup of fresh coconut meat will provide 11 percent of your daily requirements.

 Abdominal fat can successfully be fought with unrefined, raw coconut.
 The liver processes coconut fat for energy, reducing insulin surges.